mhamri/kuku-kube-prank/README.md

 Kuku-Kube.com Awesome 1k Prank
 =================

-Maybe  you know about Kuku Kube, If you don't, it's a game that you need to tap on a tail with different color. you can play it in link bellow:
+Maybe  you know about Kuku Kube, If you don't, it's a game that you need to tap on a tile with different color. you can play it in link bellow:

 >[http://kuku-kube.com/ ](http://kuku-kube.com/)